Author Tags: Essentials 2010, Poetry, Women

 QUICK REFERENCE ENTRY:

 In medieval times, villages banished independent women who knew too much, or those who enacted their own sexual destinies.
 Sometimes these women were burned as witches.
 In our global village, they are still often beaten and raped.
 Or husbands kill them.
 Nary a week goes by when some ghastly story about violence against women is not in the news.
 The germ of violence against women is so deeply imbedded in the male psyche that the only medicine society can prescribe seems to be widespread denial.
-But this not true with poet Pat Lowther, who was murdered by her husband with a hammer in 1975, and people are still asking about her.
+But this is not true with poet Pat Lowther, who was murdered by her husband with a hammer in 1975.
+People are still asking and talking about her.

 Pat Lowther was born Patricia Louise Tinmuth in 1935.
 She grew up in North Vancouver in a working class environment and left school at 16.
 At 18 she married Bill Domphousse, a fellow worker at the North Vancouver Shipbuilding Company.
 They had two children and subsequently divorced.
 In 1963, she married Roy Armstrong Lowther, a public school teacher, an aspiring writer and a left-wing political activist.
 He was eventually dismissed from his teaching job due to his radical politics.
 Encouraged by other writers such as Pat Lane and Dorothy Livesay, Pat Lowther published her first collection of poems in 1968.
 Six years and two more books later, she was teaching at UBC and had been elected co-chair of the Canadian League of Poets.
 One prominent critic declared, “She was on the edge of whatever fame and success Canadian poetry had to offer.”